Baptism

 The Catholic Church has requirements before Catholics can be considered validly married in the eyes of the Church.
 A valid Catholic marriage results from four elements:

-(3) In consenting to marry, they have the intention to marry for life, to be faithful to one another and be open to the idea of procreation
+- In consenting to marry, they have the intention to marry for life, to be faithful to one another, and to be open to the gift of children

 Marriage & Family Life